AAZV bestows individuals grants and awards through two separate programs, either The Wild Animal Health Fund or within the AAZV Annual Conference.

 Morris Animal Foundation Recipients: (List of past winners and manuscript titles)

-Safe-Capture International, Inc. Poster Certificates: See details at Safe-Capture, Inc. Poster Certificates
+Safe-Capture International, Inc. Student Certificates: See details at Safe-Capture, Inc. Student Certificates

 (List of past winners and manuscript titles)